The Woodland garden – One of the eight gardens at OpdeHaar

 - Waterlevel in the woodland garden in OpdeHaar gardens

-- Trees and woodland management
+- Trees and management of a woodland garden

-- The longest beech avenue in NL
+- The longest beech avenue in The Netherlands

-- Tree planting
+- Tree planting in a woodland garden

 - How we make leaf mould